3dcitydb/3dcitydb-mkdocs/docs/3dcitydb/db-functions.md

 double array) defining the rotation, scaling, and translation for the template (`matrix`).

 The reference point and transformation matrix follow the format used for storing them in the `PROPERTY` table (see [here](feature-module.md#relationships)).
 Therefore, the values from the `PROPERTY` table can be directly used as input parameters.

-The remaining `get_envelope` functions are utility functions used by the functions mentioned above.
-However, they can also be used on their own to compute the envelope for one or two geometries, or to convert a PostGIS `BOX3D` geometry into the envelope representation needed for the `envelope` column in the `FEATURE` table.
+The remaining `get_envelope` function is primarily used internally by the functions mentioned above.
+However, it can also be called directly to compute the envelope of a single geometry.
+The result is also returned in the format required by the `envelope` column of the `FEATURE` table.

 ## CRS functions